-That’s rare… extraordinary… unheard of types of gains.
+That’s rare… extraordinary… unheard-of types of gains.

-And thanks to a set of documents quietly leaked by OpenAI themselves...
+And thanks to a set of documents quietly leaked by OpenAI itself...
 I believe this IPO could be BIGGER than all of them.

 But… it gets better.

 Because the biggest fortunes in history usually go to people who got in before a company went public.